Denrox/ui-apt-mirror/README.md

 # UI APT Mirror

-A comprehensive APT mirror solution with a modern web interface, built with Docker.
-This project provides a complete local Ubuntu package repository with an intuitive admin panel and file hosting capabilities.
+A containerized APT mirror solution with a web interface.
+This project provides a complete local Ubuntu / Debian package repository with an admin panel and file hosting capabilities.

 ## 🚀 Features